leonardoamaro-dev/Loader-imgui-login-ips4/README.md

 # Loader menu imgui with login integration IPS4

-Loader com menu imgui desenvolvido em c++ com a finalidade de ter uma integração de login com a ferramenta ips community 4 e um selecionardo de cheat ele contem 2 forms, login e selecionador.
+Loader with menu developed in c ++ using a login integration with the ips community of tools 4 and a fraud selector it has 2 forms, login and selector.
 ## Login Interface and Selector Interface:

 Screenshots: